 Divisional planning

-The regulations on divisional planning govern the division of land by real estate dealers into many small plots of land.
-Partial plans must be submitted to the local authority to consider the connection between the subdivisions and public facilities such as roads and other public utilities.
-In addition, in some states, local governments may require real estate agents to set aside a portion of land for public purposes such as schools, parks, etc.
+The partition of land by real estate brokers into several tiny parcels of land is governed by divisional planning legislation.
+Partial plans must be provided to the local government in order to account for the connection between the subdivisions and public facilities like roads and other public services.
+Local governments may also require real estate agents to set aside a portion of their land for public purposes, such as parks, schools, and other facilities, depending on the location.

 Construction management